Lucas-Buckley/EE-Simulation/docs/rbm/incremental_plan.md

 This plan breaks the project into very small increments.
 Each step lists the goal, concrete deliverables, and simple validation before moving on.
 Keep steps short; do not start the next step until validations pass.

+> Commit rule: After a step is implemented and validated, commit all changes and set the commit message (commit name/subject) to "Step X", where X is the step number.
+Example: `git commit -m "Step 3"`.

 > Validation rule: Any time you ask to implement a step, that step must also be validated immediately after implementation.
 Run the listed validations and report pass/fail before proceeding to the next step.

 ### Step 0: Repo scaffolding